Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Diffusion-based aMC as a Boltzmann Generator backbone : benefits and pitfalls

 Although theoretically well motivated, the existing DM-based aMC-BGs reviewed in \Cref{subsec:review_methods} do not yield noticeable improvements over the standard baseline studied in \Cref{subsec:tempering_vs_diff}, in idealized setting \ref{item:setting_perfect} where both log-densities and score functions are assumed to be perfectly known.

-In practice, this deficiency is expected to be further exacerbated by the additional errors introduced by learning approximations.
-In \Cref{fig:diff_two_modes}, we evaluate the aforementioned methods in this perfect-learning regime on target distributions of increasing difficulty and report the resulting errors.
-The figure shows that this unfavorable behavior persists across all considered targets, corresponding to the different rows.
-We argue that this systematically poor performance stems from the use of \emph{first-order} denoising kernels as backward kernels within aMC schemes.
+In \Cref{fig:diff_two_modes}, we report sampling errors in the perfect-learning regime across all \emph{TwoModes} and \emph{ManyModes} targets.
+We compare the classical aMC baseline (red bars, the same as in \Cref{fig:temp_vs_noising}) with the aforementioned methods combined with the DDPM scheme \eqref{eq:ddpm_1st} (blue bars).
+We find that first-order AIS and SMC methods systematically fail to improve over their respective baseline, while first-order RE yields only marginal gains in most cases; however, its overall performance remains substantially worse than that of AIS and SMC.
+One might ask whether DDPM is the right choice for first-order transition kernels.
+In \Cref{app:ablation_study}, we show that alternative SDE-based denoising kernels from prior work actually degrade performance, suggesting the issue lies within the choice of \emph{first-order} backward kernels in aMC schemes rather than with DDPM specifically.

-Indeed, if we leverage access to Hessian functions \footnote{In our experiments, we only exploit the diagonal of the exact Hessians to ensure a good compromise between accuracy and computational efficiency in high dimension.} to build \emph{second-order} denoising kernels such as \eqref{eq:ddpm_denoising_kernel}, we consistently obtain significant gains over both the baseline and their first-order counterparts.
-This additional result highlights the value of higher-order information for guiding transitions along the diffusion density path.
-However, using such second-order kernels in practice requires additional covariance estimations \citep{ou2025improving}, which is beyond the scope of most of DM training methods, where only approximations of log-densities and/or scores are available.
+To validate this claim, we also consider \emph{second-order} denoising kernels based on the DDPM-2 scheme \eqref{eq:cond_denoising_2nd} (green bars), assuming access to the Hessian functions.\footnote{In our experiments, we only use the diagonal of the exact Hessians, which provides a good compromise between accuracy and computational efficiency in high dimension.} These kernels consistently yield substantial gains over both the baseline and their first-order counterparts, highlighting the value of higher-order information for guiding transitions along the diffusion density path.
+Notably, all three second-order aMC samplers reach comparably strong performance and are far less sensitive to $K$: AIS plateaus at $K \geq 128$, SMC at $K \geq 64$, and RE is essentially flat across all $K$.
+For SMC and RE, we also tested multi-step transition kernels in place of the default single-step kernels, following the RE methodology of \citet{zhang2025acceleratedparalleltemperingneural}; results are reported in \Cref{app:ablation_study}.
+Under a fixed computational budget, multi-step kernels actually degrade sampling performance within both first- and second-order variants, while leaving unchanged the overall superiority of second-order methods.
+In practice, using second-order kernels nonetheless requires additional covariance estimation \citep{ou2025improving}, which is beyond the scope of most DM training methods, where only approximations of log-densities and/or scores are available.